 Guitar lessons for kids (Beginner guitar chords)

-Introducing Guitar Lessons for Kids - An Easy Guide
+Introducing Guitar Lessons for Kids - 5 basic guitar chords to learn

 File:Children with music.jpg - Wikimedia Commons